alexlobera/leanjs_OLD_NX/src/pages/blog/must-know-javascript-for-react-developers.md

 - Const is not immutable

 If you are declaring a variable and are not going to mutate it, use const.
 Otherwise use let.
-This is the standard usage in an up-to-date react project.
+This is the standard usage in an up-to-date React project.

 The console will throw an error if you mutate const.
 That said, const is not fully immutable (like in other languages) since you can declare an array with const and then mutate that array by using array.prototype.push for example, so you should be aware of this.
 When declaring a variable with const you are signalling you are not planning on mutating it (hence the name), in JS we don’t have out of the box immutability so we are responsible for that!